Two sided ergodic singular control and mean field game for diffusions: Approximation of Nash equilibria in symmetric -player games with mean-field interaction

-In this section, we present an approximation result for ergodic mean-field games with $N$-players and the mean-filed game considered above, when the number of players $N$ tends to infinity.
-More precisely, we establish that an equilibrium point of the mean-field game defined in \eqref{D:EquilibriumDefinition} is an $\epsilon$-Nash equilibrium of the corresponding $N$-player game (see Def. \ref{D:epsilonNashequilibrium}).
-These approximation results are now a classical issue in mean field games, and have been studied for instance in \cite{HDF} and \cite{CG} and the references therein.

-In order to formulate our result we need the following notations. \begin{itemize} \item[\rm(i)] A filtered probability space $(\Omega, \mathcal{F}, \lbrace \mathcal{F}_t \rbrace,P)$ that satisfies the usual conditions, where all the processes are defined. \item[\rm(ii)] Adapted independent Brownian motions $W,\{W^i\}_{i=1,2,\dots}$, with the corresponding processes $X,\{X^i\}_{i=1,2,\dots}$ each of one satisfy equation \eqref{sde} driven by the respective $W$ or $W^i$. \item[\rm(iii)] The set of admissible controls $\mathcal A$ of Definition \ref{D:admissiblecontrols}, that in particular assumes, given an admissible control $(D^i,U^i)$, the existence of the controlled process as a solution of
+In this section, we present an approximation result for Nash equilibria in the $N$-player game corresponding to the ergodic mean-field game considered above, when the number of players $N$ tends to infinity.
+More precisely, we establish that an equilibrium point of the mean-field game of Definition \ref{D:EquilibriumDefinition} is an $\epsilon$-Nash equilibrium of the corresponding $N$-player game of Definition \ref{D:epsilonNashequilibrium}, for $N$ large enough.
+These approximation results have been studied for instance in \cite{CG} and \cite{CDF} and the references therein.
+In order to formulate the approximation result, consider: \begin{itemize} \item[\rm(i)] A filtered probability space $(\Omega,\mathcal{F},\lbrace \mathcal{F}_t\colon t\geq 0^-\rbrace,\P)$ that satisfies the usual conditions, where all the processes are defined. \item[\rm(ii)] Diffusion processes $X,\{X^i\}_{i=1,2,\dots}$, each of one satisfies equation \eqref{sde} driven by respective adapted independent Brownian motions $W,\{W^i\}_{i=1,2,\dots}$. \item[\rm(iii)] The set of admissible controls $\mathcal A$ of Definition \ref{D:admissiblecontrols}, that in particular assumes, given an admissible control $\eta^i=(U^i,D^i)$, the existence of the controlled process as a solution of

-for each $i=1,2,\dots$ \end{itemize} For simplicity and coherence we denote by $X^{i,(a,b)}$ the solution to \eqref{sdeci} when the $i$-th player chooses reflecting strategies within $a<b$.
-As usual, we define the vector of admissible controls
+for each $i=1,2,\dots$ \end{itemize} For simplicity and coherence we denote by $X^{i,a,b}$ the solution to \eqref{sdeci} when the $i$-th player chooses reflecting strategies within $a<b$, denoted respectively by $U^{i,a}$ and $D^{i,b}$.
+As usual, we define a vector of admissible controls by

-such that $(D^i,U^i)$ is an admissible control selected by the player $i$ in a game of $N$ players.
+such that $\eta^i=(U^i,D^i)$ is an admissible control selected by the player $i$ in the $N$-player game.
 Furthermore, we define